Hawaiian Chicken

 Juicy chicken, pineapples, and bell peppers simmer to perfection in a delicious sweet, tangy, and savory sauce that will everyone reach for seconds.

-HEALTHY - This recipe is packed with protein, vitamins, and fibers, making it a wholesome meal option.
+- HEALTHY – This recipe is packed with protein, vitamins, and fiber, making it a wholesome meal option.

 Please check the recipe card below for a detailed, printable ingredient list.